 I am a brain tumor neurosurgeon, treating patients with malignant and benign tumors, including glioma, brain metastases, meningioma, vestibular schwannoma, and pituitary adenomas.
 Our lab seeks greater understanding of the genetic and epigenetic mechanisms driving tumorigenesis and disease progression in malignant brain tumors.
-We currently study the capacity of cellular and cell-free DNA to inform treatment choices in patients with brain tumors.
+We currently study the capacity of cellular and cell-free nucleic acids to inform cancer biology and response to therapy.
 We also use single cell and cell subtype-specific transcriptomics to identify and target infiltrating glioblastoma.
-We hope to identify potentially targetable genes crucial in tumorigenesis.
+We use these techniques to identify mechanisms of tumor migration, and to stop tumor growth.
 Our laboratory is a unique and collaborative working environment, engaged in a dynamic research environment at Stanford.
 Our laboratory space lies at the heart of the Stanford campus between the core campus and the medical facilities, emblematic of the translational aspects of our work.

 Neurosurgery Residency, Stanford University (2014)

 MD, University of California at San Diego (2007)

 Masters of Advanced Sciences, University of California at San Diego, Clinical Research (2007)

 BS, University of California at San Diego, Neuroscience and Physiology (2001)